International Journal of Early Childhood Special Education (INT-JECSE)

 Dear INT-JECSE readers and contributors,

-We are excited to be with you with the second volume of fifth issue of the INT-JECSE as we are completing our fifth year with growing contributions of many experts from the field of early childhood special education worldwide.
+We are excited to be with you with the first volume of sixth issue of the INT-JECSE as we are starting our sixth year with growing contributions of many experts from the field of early childhood special education worldwide.
 We would like to extend our appreciations to all who contributes by submitting or reviewing manuscripts or have been readers of the INT-JECSE.
-In our second issue of the fifth year, you will find seven articles on various topics of young children with special needs and their families or professionals.
+In our first issue of the sixth year, you will find seven articles on various topics of young children with special needs and their families or professionals.

 Macid A. Melekoglu, Ph.D.
 Ibrahim H. Diken, Ph.D.